pakeke-constructor/ideas/umg_vision.md

 How do mods know about each other in this way?<br>
 Also, what stops other base mods from interacting with each other, causing the same class of problems?

-**Quick note: This section assumes a very basic understanding of Entity Component Systems and Event Buses in a gamedev context.**
+**Quick note: This section assumes a very basic understanding of gamedev design patterns, namely Entity Component Systems and event buses.**

 **TODO: Explain the following:**
 (Even give code examples if possible.)